sourcegraph/handbook/content/departments/people-talent/talent/internship/index.md

 ### Future internship cohorts

 While 2022 was our first internship program, it won’t be our last!
-We welcome questions and feedback in the #hiring Slack channel so we can improve for future intern cohorts.
+We welcome questions and feedback in the [#ask-hiring](https://sourcegraph.slack.com/app_redirect?channel=ask-hiring) Slack channel so we can improve for future intern cohorts.
 We will also be hosting a retrospective with participating teammates upon the completion of each internship program.

 ### How to request an intern for your team